fleetingbytes/absolutris/requirements/recording.md

 * S: 5
 * J: 6

 A game plan with Next Window length of 4 will produce 12 bits of data.
+A plan without Next Window will have no bits two write here.

 #### Frame Encoding